zmahfuz0613/css-animations-lesson/README.md

 - **Rotate**: Rotates an element along the given axis.
     - [✨ **Example codepen** ✨](http://codepen.io/jlr7245/pen/MpMdrP?editors=0100)
     - Bonus: Try uncommenting the `transform-style: preserve-3d;` line (ln 104 of the CSS) and see how that changes the rotations.
 Notice anything interesting?
+    - Bonus 2: The [backface visibility](https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp) property helps with rotations, if you don't want to be able to see the text backward through the rotated element's backface.
+[Here are some examples.](https://designmodo.com/backface-visibility-css-animation/)
     - Confession: the `rotate3d()` demo is mostly from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate3d) and apparently has something to do with cartesian coordinates, which are beyond me.
 - **Translate**: Moves an element to the left & right, or top & bottom, or alters its height from the z-plane.
     - [✨ **Example codepen** ✨](http://codepen.io/jlr7245/pen/evwaNK?editors=0100)